tap349/tap349.github.io/_posts/2018-06-23-webpack-react.md

 instructions are geared towards Phoenix project but it must be fairly easy to adapt them to Rails project using Webpacker.

+it's assumed that it's not React-only project - React is integrated into existing application with traditional HTML templates.

 <!-- more -->

 * TOC